developer-portal/content/tech/languages/perl/perl-modules.md

 If available, this is the preferred method.

-If you require a module that isn't readily available, you may still install them with the common perl utilities such as "cpan" from perl core:
+If you require a module that isn't readily available, you may still install them with the common Perl utilities such as cpan from Perl core:

 # cpan My::Module